ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Introduction

-We would like to mention that the latter result also has an interesting interpretation from the perspective of parametric algorithms.
-There exists a variety of literature concerning the question how one could represent solutions to the Maximum Flow Problem if the input depends on one or several unknown parameters; see, e.g., the works by Gallo~et~al.~\cite{gallo1989fast} and McCormick~\cite{mccormick1999fast}.
+\paragraph{Parametric Algorithms} Our results also have an interesting interpretation from the perspective of parametric algorithms.
+There exists a variety of literature concerning the question how solutions to the Maximum Flow Problem can be represented if the input depends on one or several unknown parameters; see, e.g., the works by Gallo~et~al.~\cite{gallo1989fast} and McCormick~\cite{mccormick1999fast}.
 Our results imply that there exists such a representation of polynomial size for the most general form of parametric maximum flow problems, namely the one where \emph{all} arc capacities are independent free parameters.
-This representation is given in the form of an NN and can be evaluated in polynomial time.
+This representation is given in the form of a polynomial-size NN and can be evaluated in polynomial time.